formlio/forml/docs/provider.rst

 for hosting python modules with bespoke provider implementations available to the particular runtime platform.

-Following is an example of a custom :doc:`Feed <feed>` setup (even though this one could well be solved using the existing generic :class:`Alchemy Feed <forml.provider.feed.alchemy.Feed>` or - given the particular dataset - even more easily using the :doc:`Openlake Feed <openlake:index>`):
+Following is an example of a custom :ref:`Feed <feed>` setup (even though this one could well be solved using the existing generic :class:`Alchemy Feed <forml.provider.feed.alchemy.Feed>` or - given the particular dataset - even more easily using the :doc:`Openlake Feed <openlake:index>`):